Shot List: Commercial Work

 Defining project details are the heart of every shot list.
 When you provide more information, we'll realize close alignment with my photography and your vision.

 The subject could be an object, an action, an individual subject, or subject groups.
-The description might include positions, angles, viewpoint, props, and subject identification.
+The description might include positions, angles, viewpoint, props, wardrobe, equipment worn, accessories, props, and subject identification.
 Anything specifically important should also be defined.

 Efficient ordering ensures that unnecessary movement doesn’t influence project budgets.
 Moving locations involves both setting up and breaking down.
 And those tasks take time.
 Inefficient planning can increase the time spent on those tasks.